KptnKMan/lambda-update-route53/README.md

 ## Description

-- This is a tool to update a route53 domain using aws kinesis and aws lambda
+- This is a tool to update a route53 domain using a local script, AWS Kinesis and AWS Lambda
 - There are 3 main components
-  - An Update script which checks current public IP and publishes a JSON payload to AWS Kinesis
+  - A Local script which checks current public IP and publishes a JSON payload to AWS Kinesis
   - An AWS Kinesis stream that publishes an event to an AWS Lambda function
   - An AWS Lambda function that connects to an AWS Route53 domain/zone
     - The Route53 zone must already exist and be hosted in Route53